Child Care proceedings abandoned due to parents progress

 The judge considered the social worker’s final statement and assessment of the parents within the set of child care proceedings.
 The social workers noted there have been no worries at all about the care which the child has received from his parents during the court case.
 The parents have worked well with the local authority and have clearly made significant changes in their life since their child’s birth.

 The mother has during the case worn a bracelet which monitors alcohol use and intake.
 There is no evidence to suggest the mother has been drinking.
-The social worker says there is been no evidence whatsoever of the mother drinking during the court case, despite intensive monitoring from professionals.
+The social worker confirmed there had been no evidence whatsoever of the mother drinking during the proceedings, despite intensive monitoring by professionals.

 The situation between the parents also seems to have improved as there have been no reports of domestic abuse made by either of them or reported by anyone else.
 Although there are still some concerns on the part of the social worker in respect of the couple’s relationship, the parents have agreed to do work around this.

 The local authority recognised the positive changes of the parents, but there are still some worries around the mother’s ability to continue to abstain from drinking and also regarding the couple’s relationship.
-They were therefore seeking a supervision order for twelve months, which would require it to support the family.
+The local authority therefore asked the court for a twelve-month supervision order.
+A supervision order places a child under the supervision of the local authority, whose role is to advise, assist and befriend the child, while the child remains living at home.
+It initially lasts for up to one year and can be extended by the court, up to a maximum of three years in total.

 Child Care proceedings abandoned by the local authority

-The judge concluded that the parents can offer the child what he needs, he has thrived in their care and has a secure attachment both them.
+The judge concluded that the parents can offer the child what he needs, he had thrived in their care and had a secure attachment to both of them.
 Growing up in the parents care would give him the best possible childhood whereas removing him from their care would cause him emotional harm.

 The judge concluded by stating “Making change to one’s life is never easy, and the changes made by the parents are significant.
 They deserve to be praised for being able to put their child first.
 I very much hope they will be able to continue to do so, knowing that the result of the changes they have made has been their son being able to grow up in their care.
 So many parents are unable to make the changes their children need, and judges such as me sadly often end up removing children from their families, so for me it has been a delight to deal with this case and for it to end as it has”.

-If you engaged in a set of care proceedings and want to know how to effectively tackle the local authority and process contact our family lawyers in Newcastle on 0191 814 1000 to discuss your options or let us call you back.
+If you are involved in care proceedings and want to understand the process, your options and how to work constructively with the local authority, our family lawyers can offer tailored advice and support at every stage.
+Contact our family lawyers in Newcastle on 0191 814 1000 to discuss your options or let us call you back.
 We specialise in all areas of child law and will be happy to assist.

 FOLLOW US ONLINE